Engaging your teams in the context of the recovery

 • Regularly, but without micro-management

-• With thoughtful timing (during a planned point, not in the middle of a task) and warning of the subject in advance
+• With thoughtful timing (during a scheduled meeting, not in the middle of a task) and with advance notice of the subject.

 • Thanks or congratulations to keep you motivated